andrewsolis/aframe-lecture/content.md

 <!-- .slide: data-background="media/img/metaverse.jpg" -->

 <!-- NOTES -->
-- Shared persistent collective virtual spaces
-- Alternate digital reality that the world may live, work, play
+- Metaverse: a shared virtual-reality space where users can interact with the virtual envrionment and other users
-- Must be decentralized/open/connected, the Web is best platform to fully realize
+- Requiring decentralized/open/connected space, the Web is best platform to fully realize
 - Where do we begin?
-- three.js abstracts WebGL, 3D, and WebVR, but could still make it more accessible
+- You could use native WebGL, but let's see what that requires...

+---

 ---